See why it’s important that you focus on the business of divorce and take the high road so that you stay away from the past.

 Cool.
-And I love that like just the image that it like, you know, you get in your mind when you say it.
-Because you know, and that actually leads in, I think to our conversation topic today, which is, you know, Kimberly, and I want to talk to people about how you can take the high road during divorce.
-Now, not an easy not an easy thing to do, right?
+And I love that like just the image that is like, you know, you get in your mind when you say it.
+Because you know, and that actually leads in, I think to our conversation topic today, which is, you know, Kimberly, and I want to talk to people about how you can take the high road during a divorce.
+Now, not an easy thing to do, right?
 Oh, no,

 Kimberly Sandstrom 1:06

 no, no, taking the high road takes every molecule and muscle in your body to actually do so.
 But once you get the hang of it, it works.
 And then you can sleep at night.

 And so yeah.
 So think about as you go on after watching this video, just think about the class use girl classy girls guide to divorce, what image does that put you in or put you in your mind.
 And listen to some of the tips and tricks that we’re going to talk about today.
 But you know, one of the things that I speak to my clients about at the beginning of their Divorce Mediation is because I’m working with most often both parties in the same room or virtual room these days.
 And I often will say, a quote that I’ve learned a long time ago, of course, I wrote it down for today.
 But conflict cannot survive when only one person participates.
 So Great Scott.
 It takes two to tango.
 And so what I mean by that is what I try to explain to people is that Listen, if you’re being baited, just let it go.
 Because eventually, the other person will stop.
 And I’ve seen it 1000 times they will you will that that baiting and those little comments will end if one of the parties can just let it go.